 Jaera are ubiquitous intertidal isopods found all around the coasts of Britain and Ireland.
 You can easily find them by turning over stones, though they are small (typically 2-5mm) and may go unnoticed till you get your eye in for them.
 They can also be washed from seaweeds.
 Typically you find clusters of them slowly shuffling away in all direction from the newly exposed side of an overturned stone.
-They can easily be collected with a fine paint-brush, and if you wish to identify them to species you will need to do so as they cannot really be identified in the field.
+They can easily be collected with a fine paint-brush, and if you wish to identify them to species you will need to do so as they cannot usually be identified in the field.
 A note of the exact microhabitat (including details of where in the intertidal zone they have been found and the presence of any freshwater run-off) should be made for each collection.

 In order to ensure you have males, you should collect at least ten or a dozen Jaera at a time, making sure not to ignore the smaller ones, which are often the males (except for J. nordmanni, where the males are usually bigger).
 In most species, the females are generally bigger and may be greenish due to carrying green eggs in their undersides.
 Different collections of Jaera, even from the same area of shore, should be kept separately as different species can occur close together (or indeed may be mixed together).
 You can store them in sea-water or kill them instantly in preserving fluid.
 The first method means that once back home you can examine them alive under the dissecting microscope and take close-up photographs of them under more studio-like conditions; photographing Jaera in the wild is difficult due to their size and the fact that they are normally under a thin film of shiny water (and rarely stay still for long).
 The disadvantage of this approach is that Jaera will savage each other if kept together in a tube, biting off antennae and sometimes legs, so that preserving them as you collect them ensures the specimens remain otherwise undamaged.
 In any case, you will need to preserve them to identify them to species.
-(Don't put Jaera into tubes with larger marine isopods, as these will munch them and you'll have nothing other than maybe some fragments to examine when you get back home!)
+(Don't put Jaera into tubes of water with larger marine isopods, as these will munch them and you'll have nothing other than maybe some fragments to examine when you get back home!)

-If the male preoperculum is T-shaped (this can be seen easily at x20 - x40, and can be further checked under a compound microscope at x40 without dissection), the species belongs to the ‘albifrons’ group (4 species).
-In order to determine the exact species, start by removing the 6th and 7th pereopods from one side (only) of the specimen with a pair of fine tweezers (best done on a microscope slide so that the tiny legs don’t have to be transferred).
+At this stage you may already be able to make an identification.
+The shapes of the preopercula of J. nordmanni and the rare J. hopeana are diagnostic for those species.
+These can easily be checked under a compound microscope without dissection for further confirmation.
+If the male preoperculum is T-shaped (this can be seen easily at x20 - x40, and can be further checked under a compound microscope at x40 without dissection), the species belongs to the ‘albifrons’ group (four species).
+In order to determine the exact species, start by removing the 6th pereopod from one side (only) of the specimen with a pair of fine forceps (best done on a microscope slide in a drop of preserving fluid so that the tiny legs don’t have to be transferred).
+Removing legs from one side of the specimen only means that the other side is left intact for any future examination.
 Although this can seem a bit tricky with such small creatures, you'll soon get the hang of it.
-These should be examined under a compound microscope (the key features can easily be seen at x40 magnification).
+The 6th pereopod should be examined under a compound microscope (the key features can easily be seen at x40 magnification).